First thing to clearly understand when developing your SaaS pricing strategy; pricing is a function of Marketing.

 Look, it’s easy to sell cheap stuff… higher prices actually require you to know your customer better!

-Remember that customers generally care ONLY about the outcome and how it affects them (at least when they are searching for a solution).
+Remember that customers generally care ONLY about their Desired Outcome and how it affects them (at least when they are searching for a solution).

-So the definition of Value Pricing is: Applying a price to a service that is congruent with the value derived from the services’s use rather than the underlying cost to create and deliver the SaaS, market prices, specific margins, etc.
+So the definition of Value Pricing is: Applying a price to a service that is congruent with the value derived from the service rather than the underlying cost to create and deliver the SaaS, market prices, specific margins, etc.

 Which makes Value Pricing the most effective method of pricing for SaaS and Web Apps… something like cost+margin just doesn’t make sense.